drexler/drexler.github.io/_posts/2021-04-06-opentelemetry.md

 }
 {% endhighlight %}

- With the requestId (aka the traceId) above, we see how the additional metadata which we applied to the span helps us to understand a request error.
+ With the requestId (aka the global traceId) above, we see how the additional metadata which we applied to the span helps us to understand a request error as the request is propagated across different service and network boundaries.

  ![Trace Overview](/assets/imgs/trace-error.png)